11 Foods Not to Miss in Kansas City

 Kansas City has more barbecue restaurants per capita than any other city in the United States, so you better believe locals have opinions when it comes to the best places for burnt ends.
 Still, even the staunchest barbecue loyalist will admit that relative newcomer Q39, opened in 2014, is well worth your time.

-It’s a tad fancier than some of the old-school joints (and you’ll want to make a reservation), but the vibe doesn’t overshadow the fact that the meat and sauces here are phenomenal.
+It’s somewhat fancier than some of the old-school joints, but the meat and sauces here are phenomenal.
 The ribs fall right off the bone, the sausage is perfectly flavored, and the smoked chicken might make you reconsider red meat altogether.
 But it’s innovative dishes like the brisket poutine—crispy fries topped with beef brisket gravy, chopped brisket, cheese curds, and barbecue sauce—that let Q39 hang with the heavy hitters.

-Since opening in Raytown in 2004 (there’s also a new Kansas City location off I-435), Big Momma’s has garnered quite the reputation for its cakes and breads, but especially for its cinnamon rolls, which come in three sizes: the bite-sized Mini Momma, the dinner roll–sized Little Momma, and the Big Momma, which is about the size of a salad plate.
+Since opening in the Kansas City suburb of Raytown in 2004, Big Momma’s has garnered quite the reputation for its cakes and breads, but especially for its cinnamon rolls.
+They come in three sizes: the bite-size Mini Momma, the dinner roll–size Little Momma, and the Big Momma, which is about the size of a salad plate.
 Whichever you choose, you’ll be rewarded with a chewy, gooey roll, smothered in your choice of vanilla, caramel, milk chocolate, or raisin-and-pecan icing.

 Don’t miss the double cheeseburger at Town Topic, a Kansas City institution.

-KCK gets most of the hype when it comes to Mexican food in Kansas City, but KCMO has a few worthy contenders.
-One such place is Tacos El Gallo, a casual market-slash-restaurant off of Southwest Boulevard.
+KCK (Kansas City, Kansas) gets most of the hype when it comes to Mexican food in Kansas City, but KCMO (Kansas City, Missouri) has a few worthy contenders.
+One such place is Tacos El Gallo, a casual market/restaurant off of Southwest Boulevard.
 Although it’s housed in a row of other Mexican cantinas, it stands out for its colorful hanging flags and swarm of hungry people gathered outside.

 Inside is a flurry of activity, with an open kitchen, shelves of groceries and clothing, and dozens of piñatas strung from the ceiling.
-The menu is expansive, but go for the $2 street tacos, all of which come in homemade corn tortillas piled high with onions and cilantro.
-The cooks are gloriously heavy-handed when it comes to the meat fillings, whether you order beef tongue, chicken, or al pastor.
+The menu is expansive, but go for the street tacos, which come in house-made corn tortillas piled high with onions and cilantro.
+The cooks are gloriously heavy handed when it comes to the meat fillings, whether you order beef tongue, chicken, or al pastor.
 (Definitely order the al pastor.)

 One of Kansas City’s first barbecue chains, Gates is a favorite for its burnt ends and fries.